 Without further ado, let’s begin and get to know how much cash Amazon rakes in!

-How Much Money Does Amazon Make a Day In 2022?
+How Much Money Does Amazon Make a Day?

-According to research firm Macrotrends, Amazon earned $116.44 billion for the past 12 months ending March 31, 2022.
-From that annual sales figure, we can estimate that the Amazon average sales per day are equal to around $319 million.
+If you compare that to the previous year, according to research firm Macrotrends, Amazon earned $116.44 billion for the past 12 months ending March 31, 2022.

 The next question that’s probably running through your mind is, “How many orders does Amazon get per day?”

-Though estimates of around 1.6 million packages delivered per day may fluctuate depending on many factors, the fact is, Amazon customers enable the online retailer to rake in a lot of cash daily.
+Though estimates of around 1.6 million packages delivered per day may fluctuate depending on many factors, Amazon customers enable the online retailer to rake in a lot of cash daily.

 And you, too, can start selling on Amazon if you have the right tools and know-how.